MugeniAI05/pdf-langextract-embedding-nlq/README.md

 # PDF → langextract → Embeddings + FAISS Retrieval (NLQ)

-This repository contains a **three-stage document processing pipeline** implemented as Jupyter notebooks.
+This repository contains a three-stage document processing pipeline implemented as Jupyter notebooks.
-The pipeline processes **PDF documents**, extracts structured information using `langextract`, and enables **embedding-based retrieval and natural-language querying (NLQ)** using sentence embeddings and FAISS.
+The pipeline processes PDF documents, extracts structured information using `langextract`, and enables embedding-based retrieval and natural-language querying (NLQ) using sentence embeddings and FAISS.

-The notebooks are designed to be run **sequentially**, with each stage building on the outputs of the previous one.
+The notebooks are designed to be run sequentially, with each stage building on the outputs of the previous one.

 ---

 ## Repository Structure

-** notebooks **
+**Notebooks**
 * 01_ingest_parse.ipynb
 * 02_langextract_extract.ipynb
 * 03_embed_retrieve_nlq.ipynb